Pacer: Comprehensive Network Side-Channel Mitigation in the Cloud: Efficient transmission schedules

-\textbf{Clustering.~} For instance, consider a guest that serves a corpus of objects with a skewed size distribution.
+Consider a guest that serves a corpus of objects with a skewed size distribution.
 Using a single schedule for the entire corpus requires padding every object to the largest one in the corpus, incurring a large overhead.
 Suppose now the guest can partition the corpus such that each partition contains objects of similar size, but revealing the partition of a requested object is not a secret as would be the case when each partition contains a sufficient large number of objects.
 Now, each object can be padded to the largest object in \emph{its} cluster, which may reduce overhead significantly without revealing which object within a partition is being requested.
-In \S\ref{sec:clustering} we describe clustering algorithms for videos and static HTML documents that can minimize overhead subject to a guest's privacy needs.

 Determining what clustering is sufficiently private for a specific content service given its corpus's size and popularity distribution is beyond the scope of this paper.
 We merely highlight here the large efficiency gains possible when clustering content with skewed size distributions.
-We present overheads of clustering real videos and documents~in \S\ref{sec:padding}.

-\textbf{ProfPace.~} The ProfPace gray-box profiler automatically generates a transmit schedule for each traffic class.
-Briefly, ProfPace consumes the logs of packet arrivals, times when the guest produces response data, and traffic indicators.
-ProfPace then profiles the logged network interactions in each traffic class as indicated by the traffic indicators, and computes a transmit schedule that can accomodate the ``largest shape'' in each class.
-This is described further in \S\ref{sec:profpace}.
+We describe heuristic clustering algorithms for videos and static HTML documents that minimize overhead subject to a \emph{given} privacy need, which is defined in terms of the minimum number of objects in any cluster.

+\textbf{Video clustering.~} We cluster videos according to the sequence and sizes of their 5s segments using the following algorithm.
+Note that dynamically compressed segments differ in size.
+Initially, we over-approximate the shape of each video $v_i$ by its maximal segment size $smax_i$ and its number of segments $l_i$.
+For each distinct video length $l$ and each distinct maximal segment size $s$ in the entire dataset, we compute the set of videos that are dominated by $\langle l, s \rangle$.
+A video $v_i$ is dominated by $\langle l,s \rangle$ if $l_i \leq l$ and $smax_i \leq s$.

+Let $c$ be a desired minimum cluster size.
+Our algorithm works in rounds.
+In each round, we select every $\langle l,s \rangle$ dominating at least $c$ videos, and we choose as a cluster the set of videos minimizing the average relative padding overhead per video, \ie $ \frac{1}{c_i} \sum_{j=1}^{c_i} \sum_{k=1}^{l_i} \left(\frac{(s_k - s_{kj})}{s_{kj}}\right) $, where $c_i$ is the cardinality of the set of videos, $l_i$ is the maximal length across all videos in the set and $s_k$ is the maximal size of the $k$th segment across all videos in the set (\ie $ \max_{1 \leq j\leq c_i}(s_{kj}) $).
+The sequence of segment sizes $\langle s_1, s_2, ..., s_{l_i} \rangle$ is the ceiling of the cluster $c_i$.
+Once a cluster is formed, its videos are ignored for later rounds.
+The algorithm stops when all videos are clustered.
+If the last cluster has less than $c$ videos, it is merged with the one before it.